bitcoin-api/bitcoin-api-full-stack/README.md

 ![https://bitcoin-api.s3.amazonaws.com/documents/open-source/bitcoin-api-full-stack/bitcoin-node-server-architecture.png](https://bitcoin-api.s3.amazonaws.com/documents/open-source/bitcoin-api-full-stack/bitcoin-node-server-architecture.png)

 Briefly put: The NodeJS services interact with the Bitcoin node which in turn interacts with the Bitcoin blockchain.
-The NodeJS services gather data from the Bitcoin blockchain.
+Overall, this means the NodeJS services gather data from the Bitcoin blockchain.
 The NodeJS services then perform the required actions on the Bitcoin-Api database.
 For example the fee data worker gets an estimate for the fee from the Bitcoin blockchain and updates the Bitcoin-Api database with that fee.
 That fee estimate can then be fetched publicly using the `https://bitcoin-api.io/v3/fee-data` endpoint.

 ### How to Set Up the Backend